-Video for content marketing has become incredibly popular and is on our list of B2B marketing trends for 2019.
+Video for content marketing has been increasingly popular for years and is on our list of B2B marketing trends for 2021.
 A very easy idea to execute is to use content from your blog, webinar or other formats as the basis for short “how-to” videos.
 These don’t have to be professionally produced, but they do need to have a professional feel.
 As visual content becomes more essential to your content marketing efforts, these “how-tos” are a simple way to add video into to the mix.

 6. Use snippets from blogs and eBooks for social media posts

 Coming up with the right kind of content for social media is always an ongoing challenge for marketers.
 Don’t miss out on the wellspring of social media posts that your existing content offers.
 Try pulling compelling quotes, statistics and other snippets from your blog posts, ebooks, etc. and use those to engage your followers on social media.
 Also, instead of just using the blog or eBook title to promote your content, try testing snippets that are compelling and intriguing as a way to attract clicks.

 7. Use blog posts for lead nurturing emails

 Lead nurturing emails are a great way to engage prospects that aren’t ready to engage with your sales team.
 Using marketing automation software, the process to build these campaigns is quite simple.
 The challenge lies in creating the various email messages that will be used for each campaign.
 In addition to other content offers, using existing blog content is a great way to fuel your lead nurturing campaigns.
 Choose blog posts that are relevant based on what a lead has already expressed interest in and break those into “teaser” emails that drive leads back to your blog.
 Lists of relevant posts that leads would find interesting are also a great way to leverage the quality content on your blog.

 8. Repurpose webinars into a multitude of other content formats